LBeghini/Algebra-of-Sets/pull_request_template.md

 # Pull Request Description

 It is ideal that the Pull Request is associated with an Issue.
 Please, verify if there's an [Issue that describe your Pull Request](https://github.com/LBeghini/Algebra-of-Sets/issues).
-If not, [create a new issue](https://github.com/LBeghini/Algebra-of-Sets/issues/new/choose) using the Bug report or Feature template.
+If not, [create a new issue](https://github.com/LBeghini/Algebra-of-Sets/issues/new/choose) using the Bug report or Feature request template.

 Be sure to: